Expert medical and surgical care in Thailand

 Yes.
 Peripheral nerve decompression at JCI-accredited hospitals in Thailand is performed by surgeons with specific nerve surgery training.
 Intraoperative nerve monitoring is available for complex cases, and the hospitals have full infrastructure for managing any complication.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

-Choose a surgeon with specific peripheral nerve surgery experience — not just general orthopaedic or neurosurgical training.
+Choose a surgeon with specific peripheral nerve surgery experience, not just general orthopaedic or neurosurgical training.
 Pre-operative nerve conduction studies confirm the exact site and severity of compression, ensuring surgery targets the right location.
-Do not delay surgery when conservative measures have failed — prolonged compression reduces the chance of full recovery.
+Do not delay surgery when conservative measures have failed; prolonged compression reduces the chance of full recovery.

 Can Nerve Compression Come Back?

-Recurrence is uncommon but possible if scar tissue forms around the released nerve.
-Techniques like anterior transposition reduce recurrence risk for the ulnar nerve.
+Recurrence is uncommon but possible if scar tissue forms around the released nerve.4 Techniques like anterior transposition reduce recurrence risk for the ulnar nerve.
 Your surgeon will discuss the likelihood based on your specific diagnosis and the technique used.

 Planning Your Trip to Thailand for Nerve Decompression

-Nerve decompression requires one of the shortest medical trips — five to seven days covers everything.
+Nerve decompression requires one of the shortest medical trips.
+Five to seven days covers everything.

 How Long to Stay in Thailand